fullStackRyan/react-tech-test-jul-2023/README.md

 - Tailwind CSS
 - CSS Grid & Flexbox

 The above tech stack choice is pretty standard with perhaps the exception of Tailwind CSS.
-I have seen Tailwind CSS pop up more and more on job specifications so wanted the opporunity to familarise myself with the technology
+I have seen Tailwind CSS pop up more and more on job specifications so wanted the opporunity to familarise myself with the library